Failure is something that many of us if not all of us have been taught to be afraid of.

 If you take a look at ancient myths and stories many of them are as much about failure as about bravery.

 In early human societies, failure was dangerous.
 Failure was life threatening and the consequences were often death.
 Even community games required or resulted in human sacrifice.
 The Mesoamerican Ballgame of early Aztec societies was one example, but there are many others.

 Failure was particularly problematic for early humans, because they had very little knowledge about the actual causes and effects of events in their lives.
 You could say that life was a guessing game but a serious one.

 There was certainly plenty to be afraid of in early human societies.

-It seems that we often made the problem worse with superstitious rule making and worship of gods and ancestors.
-All of that ignorance led to some serious scapegoating.
-I would have been afraid too.
+War, disease, weather, lack of resources were all factors that made life seem fragile.
+However, it seems that we often made the problem worse with superstitious rule making and worship of gods and ancestors.
+Although they were forms of self protection, they were practices that led to some serious scapegoating.
+I would have been afraid to be alive then myself.

-People who were different were definitely targets of superstition.
+People who were different were definitely targets of superstition and to some degree are still today.
 Perhaps because the uncertainty of survival resources, like food and water as well as continual war made demands on each society extreme.

 The Fear Of Scapegoating

 What constitutes success and failure have been and are still culturally prescribed.
 Your occupation, performance and family status are three ways in which we are often judged.
 We have also inherited our fears about not measuring up.